Best cafes in Singapore sorted by neighbourhood

 47. The Coastal Settlement

-Image credit: The Coastal Settlement
+Image credit: @thecoastalsettlement

 The Coastal Settlement in Changi offers a hideaway from all the bustle of the main city.
 Surrounded by lush greenery, the outdoor and indoor dining areas offer vibes that feel far removed from Singapore.

-Image credit: @jazz_in_april
+Image credit: @thecoastalsettlement

 Read our The Coastal Settlement feature.